-With smart motorways catching more people speeding than ever before according to an article from the Independent, we thought it was time we clued up the nation on smart motorways and what part they play in getting a fine through your front door.
+With smart motorways catching more people speeding than ever before according to an article from the Telegraph, we thought it was time we clued up the nation on smart motorways and what part they play in getting a fine through your front door.

 So, what are Smart Motorways?